 #2 Patient Care

-I shall hand the over the assessment notes, care instructions and patient details over the next shift nurse as I complete my shift.
+I shall hand over the assessment notes, care instructions, and patient details to the next shift nurse as I complete my shift.

 I have to finish this before the break time so that the details of the patients would be noted and important instructions would be followed.

-I will record all my notes about the patient as soon as I leave his or her room, while the information are still fresh and complete in my mind.
+I will record all my notes about the patient as soon as I leave his or her room, while the information is still fresh and complete in my mind.